MichaelCurrin/code-cookbook/recipes/web/jquery-datatables/basic-markdown-table.md

 1. Add jQuery JS.
 1. Add jQuery datatable JS.
 1. Add table (HTML, or Markdown with pre-processor in Codepen or your templating engine).
 No special class is needed, you just need to reference your table in the next step.
-1. Add JS snippet to run jQuery DataTable setup your table.
+1. Add JS snippet to run jQuery DataTable set up your table.

 You datatable will be generated.

 ## Samples